Subscribe to the Newsletter

 Of course, if this is indeed one of the reasons for insomnia, one would suggest putting more distance between yourself and the sources of electromagnetism, be they electric alarm clocks or cellphone radiation masts.

 One might expect some people to be more easily susceptible to such electromagnetism than others.
-Such people, one might reason, would tend to be mostly those with either a tendency to Yin deficiency or those already with some kind of Residual Heat.
+Such people, one might reason, would tend to be mostly those with either a tendency to Yin deficiency or those already with some kind of Residual Heat, possibly including a condition known as latent heat.

-17. Using your bed and bedroom for any activities other than sleep and making love is often thought to disturb sleep: probably because it upsets the Shen, the Mind.
+Using your bed and bedroom for any activities other than sleep and making love is often thought to disturb sleep which is probably because it upsets the Shen, the Mind.
 So, add reading in bed to your reasons for insomnia!